-In this blogpost we will give you an insight into some of the best and worst hotel experiences we’ve had throughout our last year of traveling.
+In this blogpost we will give you an insight into some of the best hotel experiences we’ve had throughout our last year of traveling.
 While some categories are more important than others, we feel it is our duty to address all aspects of the hotel-life.
 Let us know in the comments if there are other categories you would like to see added to the list!

 Best butler service – St Regis Vommuli, Maldives